 To increase the absorption of product into the hair shaft

 Steaming your hair makes deep conditioning more effective.
-The steam causes the cuticles of the hair to open up so that any conditioner you apply can penetrate deeper into the hair shaft.
+The steam causes the cuticles of the hair shaft to open up so that any conditioner you apply can penetrate deeper into it.

 To make a hot oil treatment more effective